JerryFleming/PyDoc/library/dis.rst

 .. opcode:: MAKE_CLOSURE (argc)

    Creates a new function object, sets its *__closure__* slot, and pushes it on the stack.
-TOS is the :term:`qualified name` of the function, TOS1 is the code associated with the function, and TOS2 is the tuple containing cells for the closure's free variables.
+TOS is the :term:`限定名字` of the function, TOS1 is the code associated with the function, and TOS2 is the tuple containing cells for the closure's free variables.
 The function also has *argc* default parameters, which are found below the cells.